waawaa/waawaa.github.io/_posts/2022-06-08-reversing-faronics-deepfreeze.md

 push ebx ; pushes for example buf
 ```

-Instead it uses always the eax register, and pushes it to another function that will move eax+8 to another function that also will get eax+8 and latter, with that, it will reference a relative offset from that modified eax register.
+Instead it uses always the eax register, and pushes it to another function that will move eax+8 to yet another function that also will get eax+8 and latter, with that, it will reference a relative offset from that modified eax register.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_06_08-reversing-faronics/manage_structure.png)

-This function has been named **managestructure** in Ida Pro
+This has been named **managestructure** in Ida Pro

 With all this in mind let's deep dive the flow of the application, and check where will be the received buffer used again, to try to find possible vulnerable paths.

-Reviewing how buf parameter is passed to the recv function, we observe that initially the address of  **[ebp+8]** is being passed to the eax register, later this register is pushed in the stack as an argument for the function **manage_structure**, this function will return the direction of the buffer pointed by eax+0x10, after that, the value pointed by **eax+14** is added to ebx, that points to eax+0x10, and after that, the last **add ebx, 0x10** will point to the 4rd DWORD of the structure pointed by ebx, finally this value is pushed as the buffer where data will be received.
+Reviewing how buf parameter is passed to the recv function, we observe that initially the address of  **[ebp+8]** is being passed to the eax register, later this register is pushed in the stack as an argument for the function **manage_structure**, this will return the address of the buffer pointed by eax+0x10, later, the value pointed by **eax+14** is added to ebx, that points to eax+0x10, and finally, the last **add ebx, 0x10** will point to the 4rd DWORD of the structure pointed by ebx, finally this value is pushed as the buffer where data will be received.